-To break up white cabinetry, install a worktop in a contrasting colour.
+To break up white cabinetry, install a kitchen worktop in a contrasting colour.

-Timeless natural wood worktops will bring warmth to the room and complement an all-white kitchen – particularly if the external door and flooring is made from the same wood.
+Timeless natural wooden worktops will bring warmth to the room and complement an all-white kitchen – particularly if the external door and flooring is made from the same wood.

 Granite worktops will add a touch of luxury; glass worktops, although not the most functional, will work with a contemporary kitchen; while the chef's choice, stainless steel, will be most practical.

-White kitchens have longevity – they suit most tastes, but can lack individual style.
-To put your own stamp on the room, install lighting that will make a fashion statement.
+White kitchen designs have longevity – they suit most tastes, but can lack individual style.
+To put your own stamp on the room, install kitchen lighting that will make a fashion statement.

 Always try to let in as much natural light into your kitchen as possible, but create drama with over-scaled or low-hanging pendant lights.
 Well placed lighting will add ambiance, especially for kitchens that include a dining area.

 Kitchen flooring needs to be practical and hardwearing – but that doesn't mean it has to be dull.